 Uncertain tax positions ("UTP") are established when the merits of a tax position are evaluated against certain measurement and recognition tests.
 UTP changes are reflected as a component of income taxes.
+The Company currently has no UTPs.

 Any disproportionate tax effects lodged in accumulated other comprehensive income are cleared to income under an aggregate portfolio approach, i.e. the disproportionate tax effect remains intact as long as the investment portfolio remains.